-In our area of the south, there is a little saying of “it isn’t if you have termites, but when you will have termites.”
-Termites are an ever present reality of being a homeowner in Tennessee.
+In our area of the South, sometimes it seems like termite damage isn’t a question of “if,” but a question of “when.”
+Termite swarms are an ever-present possibility for homeowners in Tennessee.
 But should you be afraid of buying a house with termite damage?

-Termites will find their way into any home that is left unchecked and untreated.
-But when damage is discovered early on the damage to a home can be minimal.
-Techniques for treatment these days are highly effective – in more fortunate cases, removing the termites and restoring the wood should be no problem.
+Termites can easily find their way into any home that is left unchecked and untreated, but when damage is discovered early on, the detriment to a home can be minimal.
+These days, professional treatment techniques are highly effective – in more fortunate cases, removing the termites and restoring the wood should be no problem.

-- Termite damage is not at critical parts of the home.
-Termites do not discriminate what part of the house they feed on.
-They can eat on a porch, floor joists, siding, and/or stud walls.
-Have a house inspector give you some determination if the termite damaged area is load bearing, or compromised so much that is risks collapse.
-If the damage is compromising, but not active then work with a contractor on the possibilities of fixing that area before buying.
+- Termite damage has not been found in critical parts of the home.
+Have a house inspector assess if the damaged area is load-bearing, or compromised enough to put anything at risk of collapsing.
+If the damage is compromising but not active, talk with a contractor about the possibilities of fixing that area before buying.

-- The home has ongoing pest protection.
-If the house has had ongoing pest protection from a reputable company then you can take comfort that there are some guarantees in place for prevention and fixing possible problems.
-It also reflects a homeowner that takes the condition of their home seriously.
+- The home has a current pest protection plan.
+If the house has had ongoing pest protection from a reputable company, you can take comfort in knowing that there are guarantees in place for pest assessment and protection.
+It also shows that the current homeowner takes the condition of their home seriously.

-- If an inspection shows active termite damage and you cannot get an accurate view as to how long they have been invading the home then it is safe to assume they are occupying more of the home.
-The longer a termite infestation remains unchecked gives more opportunity for them to do serious damage to a home.
+- If an inspection shows active termite damage and you cannot get an accurate estimate as to how long they have been invading the home, it’s safe to assume that they are occupying more space than you’re aware of.
+A termite infestation left unchecked for too long gives the pests the best chance to spread.

-- If termite damage is spread in various part of the house.
-A yard may contain a few termite colonies.
-If termite damage is showing up at multiple spots around the house then you have a cause for concern.
-It is not a reason to never buy a home, but you will want to do some serious homework and consultations with experts as to the extent of the damage.
-But multiple spots show possible colonies in a number of areas of the yard which can indicate that the home is ‘under attack’ from all over.
+- If termite damage is spread in various parts of the house, there may be cause for concern.
+It is not an unyielding reason to pass up the house, but you will want to do some serious homework and consultations with experts on the extent of the damage.
+Multiple damage sites around the house indicate possible colonies in a number of areas of the yard, which could mean that the house is under attack from all over.

 Should You Buy A House With Termite Damage? in Sevierville TN